django-haystack/django-haystack/docs/installing_search_engines.rst

     make
     sudo make install

-Xapian is a supported backend but is not included in Haystack proper due to licensing.
+Xapian is a third-party supported backend.
+It is not included in Haystack proper due to licensing.
 You can download the source from http://github.com/notanumber/xapian-haystack/tree/master.
 Installation instructions can be found on that page as well.
 The backend, written by David Sauve (notanumber), fully implements the `SearchQuerySet` API and is